FRINXrepo/docs-public/_posts/2017-06-26-l3vpn-service-module.md

 ![Architecture][9]

 An external application modifies *l3vpn-svc* in CONF DS.
-L3VPN can be configured on nodes which are read from *provider-edge-topology*.
+L3VPN can be configured on nodes which are read from *l3vpn-provider-edge-topology*.
 When all changes are done, the external application calls RPC *commit-l3vpn-svc*.
 The RPC reads the intended state from CONF DS, schedules processing, stores *status-l3vpn-provider* with "in-progress" status to OPER DS and then returns RPC output.
 L3VPN Provider creates a diff between *configured-l3vpn-svc* and *l3vpn-svc*.
 This diff is configured inside the network-wide transaction on the necessary PE routers by using particular Network Element Plugins.

 If configuration of routers is successful then a new *configured-l3vpn-svc* is stored to OPER DS and status in *status-l3vpn-provider* is set to "complete".
 If configuration on one of the devices fails, the rollback of the network-wide transaction starts and *status-l3vpn-provider* is set to "rollback-in-progress".